As an Amazon Associate, AutoPros earns commissions from qualifying purchases made through links in this post.

 Always Start with Checking the Tires

 Every reputable mechanic or automotive publication will tell you to check your tires first.
 A bad tire can lead to an accident and/or being stuck on the side of the road in the summer heat.
-Inspect all four tires, including the spare if you have one.
+Inspect all four tires, including the spare if you have one before you start on that summer road trip.

 Not sure what to look for?
 First, check for obvious damage to the sidewalls.
 Get under the car (or on the ground where you can see the inner sidewalls) and use a flashlight to inspect both side of the tires.
 If you see any cracks, gouges or bulges in the sidewall then replace the tire.